indrekots/indrekots.github.io/_posts/articles/2019-12-21-running-spring-boot-apps-as-graalvm-native-images.md

 ## Summary

 GraalVM native image enables us to build ahead-of-time compiled JVM applications that start very fast and use less memory.
-That's good for short lived processes, especially in the serverless scene where you're billed by the millisecond.
+That's definitely useful for short lived processes, especially in the serverless scene where you're billed by the millisecond.

 Due to classpath scanning and auto-configuration, Spring Boot apps are [very CPU hungry during startup](https://stackoverflow.com/q/47270059/2928051).
 When starting multiple Spring Boot apps simultaneously on a shared host, they start to compete for CPU and the startup time increases.